plebbit/plebbit-js/README.md

-  challengeSuccess: bool // true if the challenge was successfully completed by the requester challengeErrors?: (string|undefined)[] // tell the user which challenge failed and why reason?: string // reason for failed verification, for example post content is too long. could also be used for successful verification that bypass the challenge, for example because an author has good history publication?: Publication // include feedback about the publication if needed, for example for a Comment include Publication.cid so the author can resolve his own published comment immediately
+  challengeSuccess: bool // true if the challenge was successfully completed by the requester challengeErrors?: (string|undefined)[] // tell the user which challenge failed and why reason?: string // reason for failed verification, for example post content is too long. could also be used for successful verification that bypass the challenge, for example because an author has good history
+  encryptedPublication: string // base64 string encrypted with author's public key, example https://github.com/plebbit/plebbit-js/blob/master/docs/signatures.md, should include Publication.cid so the author can resolve his own published comment immediately
+  // plebbit-js should decrypt the publication when possible, and add an `publication` property for convenience (not part of the broadcasted pubsub message)
 }
 Challenge {
   type: 'image' | 'text' | 'audio' | 'video' | 'html' // tells the client how to display the challenge, start with implementing image and text only first